oddinpay/beep/README.md

 - Incident management – From detection to resolution, all in one place.

-- Alerting options – supports Email and RSS/Atom.
+- Alerting options – supports Email and RSS/Atom Feed.

 - Realtime API